 category.

-, we have to limit this to allowing int32 and uint32 to be exchanged in JSON.
+, limit this to allow int32 and uint32 to be exchanged in JSON.

 The consequences of this rule are: